emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/frontend.md

 ## Calling Change Methods
 Once the user logs-in they can start calling change methods.
 Programmatically, calling change methods is similar to calling view methods, only that now you can attach money to the call, and specify how much GAS you want to use.

-It is important to notice that, if you ask for money to be attached in the call, then the user will be redirected to the Axion wallet to accept the transaction.
+It is important to notice that, if you ask for money to be attached in the call, then the user will be redirected to the Fermi wallet to accept the transaction.

 <CodeTabs>
   <Language value="🌐 JavaScript" language="js">